bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 }
 ```

-`continue` is also used very similar to `break` - it can have multiple labels, move up till outer loop - **but** it only works within iteration statements, not within switch-case. `continue` is used to skip rest of the current iteration and continue with the next iteration.
+`continue` is also used very similar to `break` - it can have multiple labels, move up till outer loop - **but** it only works within iteration statements, not within switch-case. `continue` is used to "skip" rest of the current iteration and continue with the next iteration.
 Example -

 ```js
 for (var i = 1; i <= 5; i++) {